-Relatives cannot be asked to sign this form on behalf of an adult who is not legally competent to consent for himself or herself.
+Relatives cannot be asked to sign this form on behalf of an adult who is not legally competent to consent for themself.

 Information

 Information about what the treatment will involve, its benefits and risks (including side-effects and complications) and the alternatives to the particular procedure proposed, is crucial for patients when making up their minds.